Which Highly Communicable Disease Is Considered A Global Health Issue

 Frequently Asked Questions (FAQs)

 1. How is TB spread?
-TB is spread through the air when a person with active TB disease coughs, speaks, sings, or sneezes, releasing tiny droplets containing Mycobacterium tuberculosis.
+TB is spread through the air when a person with active TB disease coughs, speaks, sings, or sneezes, releasing tiny droplets containing Mycobacterium tuberculosis And that's really what it comes down to..

 2. What are the symptoms of TB?
 Symptoms of active TB disease include cough, fever, weight loss, night sweats, and fatigue.